 © motionarts 2014

-The idea of layers came into being during the Arduino-workshop-week within "The Animation Summer 2014" of the Tricky Women and the University of Applied Sciences FH St. Pölten cooperation.
+The idea to layers came into being during the Arduino-workshop-week within "The Animation Summer 2014" of the Tricky Women and the University of Applied Sciences FH St. Pölten cooperation.

-We buildt an Arduino-Controller for Canon Cameras, which was programmed to control several cameras simultaneously.
+We built an Arduino-Controller for digital single-lens reflex cameras, which was programmed to control several cameras simultaneously.

 I was interested to explore an expanded technique of animation and used this setting to animate myself by Pixilation in front of a green screen with six simultaneously shooting cameras.

 Questioning the binary gendered body and suggesting alternative points of view, I wanted to un-individualise and to delete my “gendered” body parts.
 I also made my main joints unseen to point to the fragmentedness of bodies.

 layers uses the layers of different angles of view of one and the same movement and the copped-up body to examine the different layers of roles, that a person is performing in daily life and that society is expecting every person to perform.
 The piece refers at the same time to sexist violence and to the mental states, these daily experiences trigger off.

 The invisible body parts open up to imagination and new thinking, but accuse equally the binary gender norms, and the abuse through structural, physical, and psychic violence.

 The missing joints open up to new movements, but refer at the same time to the difficulty to escape the old paths and roles.